 8:00 am.
 I begin hiking up the 5.2 mile Hunt Trail, which Overlaps the Appalachian Trail, up Katahdin.
 I race through the first mile, which consists of flat, forested dirt paths.
 The terrain becomes rockier, but not overly outrageous, in the second mile.
 I complete the first two miles in less than an hour.

 Then, I reach tree line.

 Huge boulders face me.
 I scramble up, using my hands, knees, elbows, and bum to lift myself.
 The rocks seem endless.
 An iron rung is drilled into one boulder.
 I haul myself up onto a cliff maybe 2-3 feet wide.
-I move slowly, my heart beating furiously as I contemplate the view below.
+I move slowly, my heart beating furiously as I contemplate the view so, so far below.

 This is NOT fun, I think.

 I cross paths with a family of four: Phil, a middle-aged man with curly hair, glasses, and a single walking stick, David, his son, tall and athletic with brown hair, Anne, a fit middle-aged woman with a bright pink jacket, and Emma, her daughter, who wears her hair in a bun.

 The trail runs straight up a 4-foot boulder.
 A 5-inch piece of iron is drilled into the stone, maybe 3 feet off the ground.
 I reach up, trying and failing to find a handhold.
 I can see one a few inches out of my reach.
 David scampers up and offers his hand.